JsBergbau/MiTemperature2/README.md

 ## Callback for processing the data

-Via the --call option a script can be passed to sent the data to.
+Via the --callback option a script can be passed to sent the data to.
 Example
 `./LYWSD03MMC.py -d AA:BB:CC:DD:EE:FF -2p -p2 75 -o2 -4 -p1 33 -o1 -6 --name MySensor --callback sendToFile.sh`
 If you don't give the sensor a name, the MAC-Address is used.
 The callback script must be within the same folder as this script.